FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Experiments

 \section{Experiments}

-We conduct a series of experiments to evaluate and compare FractalMamba++ against several established Mamba-based benchmark models across a diverse range of vision tasks.
-These tasks include image classification, object detection, remote sensing binary change object detection, and semantic segmentation.
-Each task requires a different input resolution, which provides a comprehensive testbed to evaluate the multi-scale adaptability of our model.
-In particular, the remote sensing binary change object detection task involves high-resolution input images of size 1024 $\times$ 1024.
-This setting places strong demands on the model's ability to maintain spatial consistency and capture long-range structural relationships.
-All experiments are conducted using 8 NVIDIA H800 GPUs.
+We evaluate FractalMamba++ against several established Mamba-based baselines across four vision tasks: image classification, object detection and instance segmentation, semantic segmentation, and remote sensing binary change detection.
+These tasks span resolutions from $224^2$ to $1536^2$ and provide a comprehensive testbed for the multi-scale adaptability of our model.
+Particular attention is paid to the remote sensing change detection task, which operates at a native resolution of $1024 \times 1024$ and places strong demands on long-range spatial consistency.
+All experiments are conducted on 8 NVIDIA H800 GPUs.
+Following MSVMamba~\cite{DBLP:conf/nips/ShiDX24}, we evaluate three model capacities, denoted Tiny (T), Micro (M) and Nano (N).